elpideus/XAnimePorn/README.rst

 * `tqdm <https://pypi.org/project/tqdm/>`_
 * `urllib3 <https://pypi.org/project/urllib3/>`_

 After installing all the requirements your project is ready to use XAnimePorn.
+Just use :code:`pip3 install XAnimePorn` to install the package.

 There aren't many things to explain as this is a really simple package but documentation can be found inside the code.

 Here an example of what can this package do: